Ovid/Search-Typesense/CONTRIBUTING.md

 at a test instance of Typesense that you've already set up.
 However, the test suite runs `$typesense->collections->delete_all`, so this will **destroy** your Typesense data.
 This is definitely a "proceed with caution" area.

+# Dist::Zilla

+This distribution, as mentioned, uses Dist::Zilla for deploying.
+If you don't know what that is, don't worry about it.
+If you do know what that is and want to play around, you can install all deps with:

+    dzil authordeps --missing | cpanm